VitalikLevin/Nature-vs-Spirits/README.md

 <h4>Troubleshooting</h4>

-:information_source: If you wanna edit the game, you must have Unity 2017.1.1f1
+:information_source: If you wanna edit the game, you must have **Unity 2017.1.1f1**

+:information_source: If you can't run the game, you can install **.NET Framework 3.5**

 :information_source: If you can't change screen mode in-game, you can edit ``Screenmanager Is Fullscreen mode`` in **regedit.exe**